ros2/design/articles/200_migration_guide_from_ros1.md

 NOTE: to be written
 </div>

+## Coexistence

+Many essential ROS packages will need to be supported on both ROS 1 and ROS 2 for several years.
+In addition to migration, we need to explain how programmers can continue to support both versions from common sources.

+That may require duplicate `package.xml` and `package2.xml` files to handle different dependency names.

+It may also require some `#if` conditional compilation depending on the version being built.

 ## Launch files

 While launch files in ROS 1 are specified using [.xml](http://wiki.ros.org/roslaunch/XML) files ROS 2 uses Python scripts to enable more flexibility (see [launch package](https://github.com/ros2/launch/tree/master/launch)).

+**Comment:** we need a separate article to address launch files (and their migration and coexistence).